AnyChart/AnyChart-AngularJS-v2.x/README.md

 code to **dist/** directory.

 - **dist/** -
-Output directory that contains compiled *.js and *.d.ts files to provide availability to use this integration as library.
+Output directory that contains compiled `js` and `d.ts` files to provide availability to use this integration as library.
 The general component declarations (**components.js** and **components.d.ts**) rely on this directory content.